nplab/ETSI-SCTP-Conformance-Testsuite/sctp-at-tests/README.md

 # Notes

 1. It is assumed that the shutdown-guard timer is 5 * RTO_MAX.
 This is currently not the case for FreeBSD resulting in a test failure (Even if that is not explicitly described in the test purpose).
-This issue is tracked in [issue](https://github.com/sctplab/SCTP_NKE_Yosemite/issues/6).
+This issue is tracked in [issue 6](https://github.com/sctplab/SCTP_NKE_Yosemite/issues/6).
 2. Once the association has been terminated on a connected non-blocking 1-to-1 style socket, read() returns -1 indicating "Resource temporarily unavailable" instead of 0.
 See Note 6 on [README](https://github.com/nplab/ETSI-SCTP-Conformance-Testsuite/blob/master/sctp-bdc-tests/README.md).
 3. When calling write() after shutdown(, SHUT_WR), Linux reports ESHUTDOWN whereas FreeBSD reports ECONNRESET.
 Shouldn't EPIPE be reported?
 4. When the association is in SHUTDOWN-RECEIVED state and write() is called, Linux reports ESHUTDOWN whereas FreeBSD reports ECONNRESET.
 Shouldn't EPIPE be reported?
 5. Two bundled SHUTDOWN_ACK chunks are sent.
-This is tracked in [issue](https://github.com/sctplab/SCTP_NKE_Yosemite/issues/7).
+This is tracked in [issue 7](https://github.com/sctplab/SCTP_NKE_Yosemite/issues/7).
 6. When the association is in SHUTDOWN-PENDING state and write() is called, Linux reports ESHUTDOWN whereas FreeBSD reports ECONNRESET.
 Shouldn't EPIPE be reported?
 7. When the association is in SHUTDOWN-ACK-SENT state and write() is called, Linux reports ESHUTDOWN whereas FreeBSD reports ECONNRESET.
 Shouldn't EPIPE be reported?
 8. I is assumed that the sender of the SHUTDOWN always bundles a SACK, even if not necessary based on TSNs.